Vocabulary word Minion - Practice with online flashcards, spelling bees and vocabulary quizzes

 The noun 'minion' has its etymological origins in Middle French.
 It is derived from the Middle French word 'mignon,' which means 'darling' or 'favorite.'
 Originally, 'mignon' referred to a beloved or cherished person, often in the context of a close associate or confidant.
 Over time, the term took on a somewhat derogatory connotation and was used to describe a person who is a loyal and subservient follower of someone in a position of power or authority.
 A 'minion' is typically seen as someone who unquestioningly carries out the wishes and commands of their superior, often to the detriment of their own principles or moral judgment.
 The etymology of 'minion' reflects its historical evolution from a term of endearment to a term describing a devoted but often servile and unquestioning follower.

-Quiz: Find the meaning of minion
+Find the correct meaning of the noun minion:

 Try Again!